InfinityFlowPrinting/InfinityFlow-S1/Adapter-Models/Bambu/A1_A1Mini/README.md

-# Adapter for Bambu A1 and A1 Mini
+# Bambu A1 and A1 Mini Adapter

 This folder contains information for the **Bambu A1** and **A1 Mini** adapter, designed to work with the **Infinity Flow S1** filament loader.
 To connect the S1 to your A1/A1 Mini, you'll need adapter that links the Bowden tube from the S1 to your printer's extruder.